seasoned-code/seasoned-code.github.io/_posts/2017-12-05-gitlab-pages.md

 ### What a minute?

 Why am I talking about GitHub Pages and not what the title of this post is about?
 AHH!
 Right, something that I failed to mention is that GitHub Pages has a great bargain, you get all of the above.
-However, <a href="https://gist.github.com/cvan/8630f847f579f90e0c014dc5199c337b" target="_blank">unless you proxy your website through something such as "Cloudflare"</a> there will be no support for SSL/TLS, in fact this solution is not even true security!
+However, <a href="https://gist.github.com/cvan/8630f847f579f90e0c014dc5199c337b" target="_blank">unless you proxy your custom domain through something such as "Cloudflare"</a> there will be no support for SSL/TLS, in fact this solution is not even true security!

 ### GitLab Pages